-- 1.1 This report provides Scottish Borders Council with a newly developed strategy to support longer term revenue financial planning over a 10 year period as attached at Appendix 1. - 1.2 Since 2013/14 the Council has adopted a 5 year approach to medium term revenue planning and a 10 year timeframe for the Capital Plan.
-This Long Term Financial Strategy now extends the revenue planning period over 10 years aligning revenue with capital and allowing the Council to therefore plan more effectively over a longer period. - 1.3 The approach to longer term financial planning is advocated as good practice by Audit Scotland.
+- 1.1 Following approval of the approach to Long Term Financial Planning at the 16th December 2021 Council meeting, this report provides Council with a final strategy document including detailed financial modelling to supplement the 2022/23 Financial Plan. - 1.2 The Council first adopted a five year planning period for revenue in 2013/14.
+This strategy now adopts a ten year look forward, aligning the time frame for revenue planning with the ten year period already adopted for planning the capital investment programme. - 1.3 The approach to longer term financial planning is advocated as good practice by Audit Scotland.
 This approach has allowed the Council to deliver balanced budgets in each year since 2013/14 and to plan effectively for the financial consequences of multi-year transformational change across the Council.
 Since adopting a longer term planning horizon the Council has successfully delivered £63m of savings on a permanent basis, assisting significantly with financial sustainability.
 Adopting a consistent 10 year revenue planning horizon will further assist the Council to plan service and strategic change appropriately and ensure the financial implications of the Corporate Plan are properly considered, affordable and reflected in future budgets.